Diagnosis codes

-About the Disease
+About the disease

-Hemolytic uremic syndrome is a rare condition that occurs when damaged red blood cells form clots and cause a life-threatening kidney injury.
+Hemolytic uremic syndrome (HUS) is a rare condition that occurs when damaged red blood cells form clots and cause a life-threatening kidney injury.
 Subtypes include: shiga toxin-producing Escherichia coli (STEC) hemolytic uremic syndrome (typical), atypical hemolytic uremic syndrome, and streptococcal pneumonia associated hemolytic uremic syndrome.

 Source: National Institutes of Health